 - Unconsciousness or cardiac arrest

-If you have had these symptoms after a sting, testing and treatment may save your life.
+If you have had these symptoms after a sting, testing and treatment may save your life since subsequent stings are often as severe or even more so.
 Treatment to reduce sensitivity decreases the chances of a reaction by 98%.

 What are the specific types of allergy tests?

 Scratch or puncture test - These tests are done on the surface of the skin.
 A tiny amount of allergen is scratched across or lightly pricked into the skin.
 If you have an allergy, the specific allergens that you are allergic to will cause a chain reaction to begin in your body.

 Intradermal test - This test is related to the scratch or puncture test, but is slightly more sensitive.
 It involves injecting a tiny amount of allergen under the skin, usually on the upper arms.
 Your allergist may do this test when your reaction to the scratch test cannot be clearly determined.

 Blood (RAST) test - Sometimes your allergist will do a blood test, called RAST (radioallergosorbent) test.
 Since this test involves drawing blood, it costs more, and the results are not available as rapidly as skin tests.
 RAST tests are generally used only in cases in which skin tests can not be performed, such as on patients taking certain medications, or those with skin conditions that may interfere with skin testing.